1475963/sentence-boundary-detection/README.md

 # sentence-boundary-detection
-Detect sentence boundaries using machine learning
+Detect sentence boundaries using machine learning, a Naïve Bayes algorithm is used, you can also train a LSTM with the option `-rnn` however it is too long to train to achieve decent results.

 # Python version
 This project was tested with python 3.5.2 using `pyenv`